-The World Center for Peace and Unity is the only non-sectarian tower in the park dedicated to create an environment for all who aspire to learn the concept of peace and are willing to spread this concept to all parts of the world.
-The center provides venues, catering and accommodations for groups and organizations to have international conferences or research seminar.
-The center also offers a variety of yoga, meditation and Dharma courses, as well as cultural exchanges such as lectures, exhibitions and salons.
+The only nonsectarian Stupa in the park, WCPU is dedicated to those who want to truly understand peace and are willing to spread it to all parts of the world.
+WCPU provides meeting space, catering and accommodations for groups and organizations holding international conferences or research seminars.
+It also offers a variety of programs for individuals, including yoga, meditation and Dharma courses, as well as cultural exchanges such as lectures, exhibitions and salons.